py2ai/py2ai.github.io/_posts/2020-11-07-Video-processing-in-Python-with-OpenCV-and-PyQt5-GUI.md

 Updated version with Start/Stop toggle button is added based on the suggestion from Ilker.
-This one is updated proces_version2.py.
+This is the updated version 2.

 ### proces_version2.py